Detection rules schema¶

 ) -> RuleExplanation:

-Generates a structured explanation using the configured LLM.
-The explainer:
+Generates a semantic explanation of a detection rule using the configured LLM.

 - Calls